 As the burgers approach completion, now is the time to add cheese, if desired.
 You want to give it enough time to achieve melty goodness, so plan ahead.
 And don’t forget to butter and toast those burger buns.
 Watch them closely — they burn fast.6

-Perfecting your creation with cheese and buns
+Finish with cheese and buns.

 There is no need to “rest” a burger.
 Put it right on those toasted buns, add the toppings you like best and enjoy.7